SudoKy0t0/SudoKy0t0.github.io/_posts/2026-02-01-htb-pov-writeup.md

 The Download CV link triggers the JavaScript function __doPostBack('download', '').
 What really stands out here are the __VIEWSTATEGENERATOR and __EVENTVALIDATION fields involved in the request.
 A quick search shows that these are part of the ASP.NET WebForms framework, confirming that the application is running on WebForms.

-While trying to capture the download with Burp Suite, I noticed that no POST request was showing up, which made traffic analysis a bit tricky.
+While trying to capture the download with Burp Suite, no POST request was showing up, which made traffic analysis a bit tricky.
 Because of that, I decided to rely exclusively on Burp’s intercept mode moving forward.

 ### Initial foothold